 1 finely diced or thinly sliced hard boiled egg for garnish (optional)

-- Beat the sugar into the egg.
-Add the vinegar, water and salt; beat well.
+- Beat the sugar into the eggs.
+Add the vinegar, water and salt; whisk together well.

-- Add the egg mix liquid to the bacon mixture slowly, stirring constantly.
+- Add the egg mixture to the bacon mixture very slowly, whisking constantly.
 Cook over medium heat until thickened, stirring constantly.